 5. Holding leaders accountable for Diversity, Equity & Inclusion

-Among the top HR priorities for leaders in 2022, the greatest challenge is to diversity the leadership bench which lacks diversity in the pipeline.
+Among the top HR priorities for leaders in 2023 and HR trends 2023, the greatest challenge is to diversity the leadership bench which lacks diversity in the pipeline.

 “When leaders are not held accountable for advancing DEI goals, yet are personally responsible for advancing talent, this creates a disconnect.” - Caitlin Duffy, research director in the Gartner HR practice.